 Track number of projects that are reviewed for multi-objective opportunities.
+Year 15 QLP activities:

-• SMC continues evaluate all SMC-sponsored projects for multi-objective opportunities, such as flood control and water quality.
+• SMC continues to evaluate all SMC-sponsored projects for multi-objective opportunities, such as flood control and water quality.

 F.6 Other Municipal Operations Controls